Continuing Education Activity

 Neurodiagnostic tests may help rule out other differentials such as infection and malignancy.
 The imaging of choice is a contrast-enhanced MRI.
 Typical findings are basal meningeal enhancement especially with contrast-enhancing lesions involving the hypothalamus, pituitary stalk, and adjacent tissues.
 (See MRI below).
-Gadolinium and fluid-attenuated inversion recovery (FLAIR) is helpful to identify T2 enhancement of nerve roots, plexuses, and nerves.
+Gadolinium and fluid-attenuated inversion recovery (FLAIR) are helpful to identify T2 enhancement of nerve roots, plexuses, and nerves.
 Active inflammation may be seen with meningeal or parenchymal enhancement.
 Parenchymal, meningeal masses, and hydrocephalus may also be seen with MRI.

 As with other inflammatory states, ESR may be elevated.
 Creatinine kinase and aldolase may also be used to evaluate for myopathy.
 Liver function testing may also be abnormal, thereby reflecting the systemic involvement of sarcoidosis.
 If the pituitary-hypothalamic axis is affected, endocrine studies should be done.
 In recent years, F-18 fluorodeoxyglucose (FDG) positron emission tomography (PET)/computed tomography (CT) imaging has been used to evaluate for neurosarcoidosis.
 F-18 FDG PET/CT is gaining popularity in patients with suspected systemic sarcoidosis, especially with pulmonary or cardiac involvement.
-It can provide valuable information to the site of involvement by the disease and selection of more surgically accessible sites for biopsy.
+It can provide valuable information to the site of involvement by the disease and the selection of more surgically accessible sites for biopsy.

-If the diagnosis remains uncertain, biopsies of the meninges, brain or spinal cord may be indicated.
+If the diagnosis remains uncertain, biopsies of the meninges, brain, or spinal cord may be indicated.
 However, biopsies of the skin, lymph node, and lung are less risky and thus, are more preferred.
 A biopsy may also be considered for patients who do not respond to therapy.

 Treatment / Management

 Given the inflammatory process, corticosteroids are the main treatment for neural sarcoidosis.
 For facial nerve palsy or aseptic meningitis, prednisone is given every day for 2 weeks usually.
-In cases of meningeal, parenchymal mass lesion or myopathy or neuropathy, prednisone should be given for at least 4 weeks.
+In cases of meningeal, parenchymal mass lesion, or myopathy or neuropathy, prednisone should be given for at least 4 weeks.
 For deteriorating patients, intravenous (IV) methylprednisolone is given for 3 days followed by prednisone for 2 to 4 weeks.
-The steroid dose should be tapered over several months with follow up by a neurologist every 3 to 6 months.
+The steroid dose should be tapered over several months with follow-up by a neurologist every 3 to 6 months.